 Gist of Go: Wait groups

-This is a chapter from my book on Go concurrency, which teaches the topic from the ground up through interactive exercises.
+This is a chapter from my book on Go concurrency, which teaches the topic from the ground up through interactive examples.

 Channels are a multi-purpose concurrency tool in Go.
 In Part 1 of the book, we covered their main use cases: